ggabbiani/OFL/orthodocs/foundation/bbox.md

 fl_bb_corners(type,value)
 ```

-invoked by «type» parameter acts as getter
+invoked by «type» parameter acts as getter for the bounding box property

 invoked by «value» parameter acts as property constructor